The Loot: Plot

-The rival bounty hunter, Yang Wai (David Chiang) who has been working for the police department has been hired by Chiu Foon (Kwan Young Moon) to protect himself from the Spider, a mysterious and deadly criminal that no one has been found yet.
-Meanwhile, Fang Chung (Norman Chu Siu-Keung) has been busting robbers while impersonating as a fake Spider.
-When the real mastermind Chiu Foon and Killer Ko Yu Shing (Philip Ko) has been stealing the treasures, Yang Wai and Fang Chung decided to investigate on the robbery and take Ko Yu Shing and Chiu Foon down once and for all.
+The rival bounty hunter, Yang Wai who has been working for the police department has been hired by Chiu Foon to protect himself from the Spider, a mysterious and deadly criminal that no one has been found yet.
+Meanwhile, Fang Chung has been busting robbers while impersonating as a fake Spider.
+When the real mastermind Chiu Foon and Killer Ko Yu Shing has been stealing the treasures, Yang Wai and Fang Chung decided to investigate on the robbery and take Ko Yu Shing and Chiu Foon down once and for all.